rakia drink

 Don’t just use comparative marketing (mine is better than yours); focus on how people will feel if they buy your product.

-I’m finishing this article the way I started it, talking about marketing.
-The “Rakia Belt” needs to realize that having such a great product, with so much variety and traditions, should not be left to individual producers to market the spirit or to the EU to tell them how to classify one of the world oldest drinks.
+I’m finishing this article as I started it, talking about marketing.
+The “Rakia Belt” needs to realize that having such a great product, with so much variety and traditions, should not be left to individual producers to market the spirit or to the EU to tell them how to classify one of the world’s oldest drinks.
 Still, all these countries (producers, resellers, governments) should establish a common strategy for proper marketing to put the rakia on the world stage.

 According to the European Commission: